 “sandalwood” has the same meaning as in the Sandalwood Act 1929.

+[Regulation 2 amended in Gazette 27 Feb 2007 p.
+626.]

 3. Application for a licence

-(1) An application for a licence to pull or remove sandalwood from alienated land or Crown land shall be made to the Executive Director in writing in a form approved by the Executive Director.
+(1) An application for a licence to pull or remove sandalwood from alienated land or Crown land shall be made to the CEO in writing in a form approved by the CEO.

-(2) An applicant shall provide the Executive Director with such further information as the Executive Director requires in any particular case.
+(2) An applicant shall provide the CEO with such further information as the CEO requires in any particular case.

-(3) Without limiting the generality of subregulation (2), the Executive Director may require an application for a licence to pull or remove sandalwood on or from alienated land to be accompanied by written authorization from the owner or occupier of the alienated land authorizing the applicant to pull or remove sandalwood on or from that land.
+(3) Without limiting the generality of subregulation (2), the CEO may require an application for a licence to pull or remove sandalwood on or from alienated land to be accompanied by written authorization from the owner or occupier of the alienated land authorizing the applicant to pull or remove sandalwood on or from that land.

-(4) Without limiting the generality of subregulation (2), the Executive Director may require an application for a licence to pull or remove sandalwood on or from —
+(4) Without limiting the generality of subregulation (2), the CEO may require an application for a licence to pull or remove sandalwood on or from —

 (a) any part of an area of land described in the Table to regulation 7 (1); or